niftytyro/sudoku/README.md

 I have divided the documentation into 2 parts (which can be found in `docs/`):

-- Product Design: The design of the app from a product point of view [PRODUCT DESIGN.md]
+- Product Design: The design of the app from a product point of view
-- Technical Design: The technial design of the app [TECHNICAL DESIGN.md]
+- Technical Design: The technial design of the app